How Does Asbestos End Up in Makeup?

 Asbestos in Children’s Makeup

 Manufacturers aggressively marketed talc-based makeup to children through celebrity branding and toy-aisle placement.
 In 2015, the EWG Action Fund found asbestos in children’s crayons and toy crime scene kits.
 In 2017, television news stations commissioned independent lab testing and found asbestos in children’s makeup from Claire’s and Justice, both chains of children’s stores.
-This prompted both retailers to pull products from shelves.
+This prompted both retailers to pull several products from shelves.

 Claire’s claimed independent testing cleared its products.
 In 2018, the U.S. Public Interest Research Group tested more than a dozen talc-based makeup products and found asbestos in 3 Claire’s products still on shelves.
 The FDA then conducted its own testing and in 2019 confirmed the contamination, issuing safety alerts for products from both retailers.
 Some of those products later reappeared under different names or packaging.